September 1, 2006: San Diego, California

-“Discovered by the German in 1904, they named San Diego, which of course in German means a whale’s vagina” – Ron Burgundy
+“Discovered by the Germans in 1904, they named it San Diego, which of course in German means a whale’s vagina.” – Ron Burgundy

 Heading out on a Ballpark Tour in September can be hit or miss in terms of the importance of the ballgames.
 Michael and I have spent a few September evenings attending games that meant little in the standings.
 Our trip to San Diego changed that.
-After winning the National League West in 2005 the Padres were in the National League Wild Card race.
-The Reds were right behind them; this would be a huge 3 game series.
+After winning the National League West in 2005, the Padres were in the National League Wild Card race.
+The Reds were right behind them; this would be a huge three-game series.
 The Reds sent Bronson Arroyo to the mound to face Clay Hensley.
-Hensley had trouble from the start, allowing 4 runs in the first 3 innings.
-The damage would have been worse if it wasn’t for Mike Cameron’s leaping catch in center field to rob Ken Griffey Jr. of a home run.
-The Padres could only muster 5 hits as Bronson Arroyo, 7 innings 4 hits 2 earned runs, and Rich Aurilia, 4-5 with a HR and 2 RBI, led the Reds to a 6-2 victory in front of 32,901 fans.
-The win drew the Reds within one-half game of the National League Wild Card, but after losing the final 2 games of the series fell out of the race.
+Hensley had trouble from the start, allowing four runs in the first three innings.
+The damage would have been worse if it weren’t for Mike Cameron’s leaping catch in center field to rob Ken Griffey, Jr. of a home run.
+The Padres could only muster five hits as Bronson Arroyo (7 innings, 4 hits, 2 earned runs) and Rich Aurilia (4-for-5 with a HR and 2 RBI) led the Reds to a 6-2 victory in front of 32,901 fans.
+The win drew the Reds within one-half game of the National League Wild Card, but they fell out of the race after losing the final two games of the series.
 The Padres went on to win the 2006 National League West Division title.
 September 2006 will also be remembered for Padres great Trevor Hoffman, who went on to set the Major League save record, at the time, at 482.

 Although I enjoyed my time at Petco Park, I was disappointed with the lack of intensity from Padre fans.
-I came away with the realization that baseball in San Diego is just another entertainment option in “America’s Finest City” and that I cannot compare it with the baseball experience on the East coast.
-Petco Park does have most stadiums beat when it comes to ballpark dining.
-Not only do they serve a great fish taco, but also offer a few sit down restaurants throughout the park, all with unique themes.
+I came away with the realization that baseball in San Diego is just another entertainment option in “America’s Finest City” and that I cannot compare it with the baseball experience on the East Coast.
+Petco Park does beat most stadiums when it comes to ballpark dining.
+Not only do they serve a great fish taco, but they also offer a few sit-down restaurants throughout the park, all with unique themes.
 I came away from my visit to Petco Park with a new appreciation of the Padres organization.
 They played above their talent level during the 2005 and 2006 seasons.
-Although they have come up short in the playoffs, Manager Bruce Bochy and General Manager Kevin Towers deserve all the credit for maximizing the Padres performance.
+Although they have come up short in the playoffs, Manager Bruce Bochy and General Manager Kevin Towers deserve all the credit for maximizing the Padres’ performance.
 I look forward to following the Padres in the years to come and hope if I ever travel to San Diego again the Padres are in town.

 PS: Bruce Bochy was let go by the Padres organization following the 2006 season.
-He has since won 3 World Series championships with San Francisco Giants.
-The Padres organization has been in flux since cycling through a number of General Manager and Manager combinations.
+He has since won three World Series championships with the San Francisco Giants.
+The Padres organization has been in flux ever since, cycling through a number of General Manager and Manager combinations.